 TRE offers reinsurance through treaty and facultative reinsurance arrangements covering non-life property and casualty as well as life lines of business on either a proportional or non-proportional basis.
-It underwrites a broad range of risks within those classes in multiple territories, thus maintaining a diversified portfolio without over-dependence on a single line of business.
+It underwrites a broad range of risks within those classes across multiple geographical regions, thus maintaining a diversified portfolio without over-dependence on a single line of business.
 TRE also benefits from shared functions made available through TransRe's support and global operational infrastructure.

-The core reinsurance portfolio of property and casualty treaties provides protection to cedants based globally albeit predominantly in Continental Europe and the Middle East, across a diverse range of classes.
+TRE's core reinsurance portfolio of property and casualty treaties provides protection to cedants based globally albeit predominantly in Continental Europe and the Middle East, across a diverse range of lines of businesses.
 The protection provided includes coverage for a wide range of business events, enabling TRE to better navigate underwriting cycles in multiple classes of business.
-TRE benefits from the same financial strength ratings as TRC, being AA+ by S&P and A++ (Superior) by AM Best.